thesolotraveller/thesolotraveller.github.io/_posts/2022-04-14-focusing-on-the-requirement.markdown

 Fast forward a month or two, after slowly learning about the tools I chose and iterating over what to build, I finally had the web app running on my localhost.
 What a feeling it was!
 At the feature level, after landing on the homepage I could enter a name for the blog, select one of categories, add a thumbnail and on submit could see this new blog show up in a table below.
 Testing of the content writing and editing features was limited to `hello world` or a `lorem ipsum` at best.

 Now that things were looking good at the local machine it was the time for deployment.
-Bought a domain (https://mohit.work) and after spending around a week, deployed this app on AWS using RDS and EC2 instance.
-Thanks to AWS's free usage for a year.
+Bought a domain `(www.mohit.work)` and after spending around a week, deployed this app on `AWS` using `RDS` and `EC2` instance, thanks to AWS's free usage for a year.
+For `SSL` certificates, used `LetsEncrypt`.
 Deployment was taken care off and the first application that I made from scratch, out of work, was live.
 Attaching a few screenshot of how all the components looked.

 - `User facing blog listing screen`